a-bali/janitor/README.md

     $ cd janitor
     $ go build

 This will create the standalone binary named `janitor` that you can place anywhere you like.
+Pre-built binaries for releases are available on Github.

 ## Configuration and usage